 Growing the Self

-- Growing the Self: Food Works youth learn key job skills such as respectful direct communication, time management, accountability and conflict resolution.
+Food Works' youth learn key job skills such as respectful direct communication, time management, accountability and conflict resolution.
 Each youth sets personal goals for school and work and identifies their steps to success.
 Leadership development and enrichment opportunities are also an important part of the Food Works experience.
 In addition to participating actively in all aspects of program decision making, youth regularly present at professional conferences both locally and nationally.

 Growing the Community